fbaldux/Ising-Melting-dis/README.md

 - It saves to Results/ the linear dimensions of the state, the area and the entanglement entropy.
 - It saves to States/ the final state reached.
 - It is suited for time evolution in log scale (the dt is progressively increased).

+## tEv\_log\_multiState.py

+The program evolves a state on the Young diagram lattice.

+- It loads the non-zero entries of the adjacency matrix from the Hamiltonian/clean_N#.txt files.
+- It loads the diagonal entries of the Hamiltonian matrix from the files Hamiltonian/rand...
+- It builds the sparse Hamiltonian from the entries.
+- It evolves an initial state via full exponentiation or sparse Pade' (`expm_multiply`).
+- It saves to Results/ the linear dimensions of the state, the area and the entanglement entropy.
+- It saves to States/ the final state reached.
+- It is suited for time evolution in log scale (the dt is progressively increased).
+- It evolves several initial states, but diagonalizing the Hamiltonian only once.

 ## time_fit.py